CrunchyData/postgres-operator/hugo/content/Installation/install-with-ansible/installing-operator.md

 ## Configure Environment Variables

-After the Crunchy PostgreSQL Operator has successfully been updated we will need to configure local environment variables before using the `pgo` client.
+After the Crunchy PostgreSQL Operator has successfully been installed we will need to configure local environment variables before using the `pgo` client.

 To configure the environment variables used by `pgo` run the following command: